 In the Folder Pane, you might see a folder named Recovered Personal Folders that contains your default Outlook folders or a Lost and Found folder.
 Although the repair process might recreate some of the folders, they may be empty.
-The Lost and Found folder contains any folders and items recovered by the repair tool that Outlook can’t place in their original structure.
+The Lost and Found folder contain any folders and items recovered by the repair tool that Outlook can’t place in their original structure.

 You can create an Outlook Data File, and drag the items in the Lost and Found folder into the new data file.
 After you’ve moved all the items, you can remove the Recovered Personal Folders (.pst) file.
 This includes the Lost and Found folder.

 If you can open the original Outlook Data File, you may be able to recover additional items.
 The Inbox Repair tool creates a backup file with the same name as the original, but with a .bak extension, and saves it in the same folder.
 You may be able to recover items from the backup file that the Inbox Repair tool couldn’t recover.